Census Data for Powell ...

 In comparison, the 2000 Census shows Powell had a population of 926 people and a land area of 4.95 square miles [12.8 km²].
 This gives a population density of 187.3 people per square mile [72.3 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Powell.
-You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
-More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
+More information about the changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...